How to Detect Hidden Humidity Sources

 Humidity often increases at specific times of day.
 These patterns can point directly to the source:

-• Consistently high humidity all day suggests a continuous source such as poor ventilation, outdoor moisture infiltration, or damp materials
+- Consistently high humidity all day suggests a continuous source such as poor ventilation, outdoor moisture entry, damp materials, or an HVAC system that is not removing enough moisture

 Tracking these changes over several days helps you distinguish between temporary humidity increases and persistent moisture problems.
 If humidity rises and falls predictably, it is likely tied to behavior or daily routines.
 If it remains elevated regardless of activity, a hidden or ongoing source is more likely.